mingkaid/rl-prompt/examples/few-shot-classification/README.md

     task_lm=[distilroberta-base, roberta-base, roberta-large, \
              distilgpt2, gpt2, gpt2-medium, gpt2-large, gpt2-xl] \
     prompt=[any prompt in string form, e.g. "Absolutely", \
-    and a special case for leading whitespace prompt, we \
+    and for a special case for leading whitespace prompt, \
-    have to use "prompt=\" Absolutely\"" instead]
+    we have to use "prompt=\" Absolutely\"" instead]
 ```

 For a quick start, you may try the following examples: